SwaprHQ/swapr-ui-lib/README.md

 ## Available Scripts

 ### Build the library

 This will run rollup with -c command (to check rollup config file)

 ```
-npm run build
+bun run build
 ```

 ### Publish the library

 Make sure you run the build command before publishing, also update the lib version package.json

 ```